peteeckel/netbox-plugin-dns/docs/using_netbox_dns.md

 Field           | Required | Explanation
 -----           | -------- | -----------
 **Zone**        | Yes      | The zone in which the record is to be defined **Type**        | Yes      | The type of the resource record.
-This can be one of a list of record types derived from [RFC 1035, Section 3.3](https://datatracker.ietf.org/doc/html/rfc1035#section-3.3), e.g. A or AAAA
+This can be one of a list of record types derived from [RFC 1035, Section 3.3](https://datatracker.ietf.org/doc/html/rfc1035#section-3.3), e.g. A or AAAA.
+The list of record types can be limited using the configuration variable `filter_record_types`.
 **Disable PTR** | Yes      | A checkbox indicating whether a PTR record should be generated for an A or AAAA record automatically if there is a zone suitable for the PTR in NetBox DNS
 **Name**        | Yes      | The name of the record, e.g. the simple host name for A and AAAA records **Value**       | Yes      | The value of the record, e.g. the IPv4 or IPv6 addreess